bbartling/OpenADR-2B-PyServer/README.md

  - [x] create basic React based interface for the GUI
  - [x] test VTN and React interface with a `localhost` OpenADR client
  - [x] make a communications diagram for project
+ - [ ] add to GUI features for VEN client off/online status and last meter reading value
+ - [ ] add to GUI feature create a single event for multiple VENs
  - [ ] make a login page for the VTN server
- - [ ] add to GUI features for VEN client off/online status and last meter reading value
- - [ ] revise GUI to show VEN name instead of VEN ID
  - [ ] add Docker container support
  - [ ] deploy on the internet and test remote OpenAdr client
  - [ ] deploy on open sourced bug bounty program for research purposes on making ADR servers most secure as possible